Maury Wills Baseball Camp

 In December of 1967 the Pirates acquired Maury Wills from the Los Angeles Dodgers.
 Wills was already a legend when he arrived in Pittsburgh, and for the next two seasons he delighted Pirate fans with both his skills and his dedication to community partnership.

 Maury Wills came to Moore Park on July 17, 1968 for a baseball camp sponsored by the Department of Parks and Recreation.
 This was a special day for the many Brookline baseball fans who attended the event.
 Wills spent the afternoon teaching fundamentals and mingling with his many wide-eyed young fans.
-Also in attendance was Pittsburgh Mayor Joseph M. Barr.
+Also in attendance was Pittsburgh Mayor Joseph M. Barr and Councilman Richard Caligiuri.

 Wills left the Pirates after the 1968 season, but the memories of his trip to Moore Park have lasted a lifetime for those fortunate to have spent a day with one of the true legends of baseball.
-In the photo above, Maury demonstrates proper batting technique to several youngsters, including Carmen Damico, Walter Bonadio, Jimmy Gormley, Joey Anania, Cheech Anania and Johnny Jarris.
+In the photo at the top, Maury demonstrates proper batting technique to several youngsters, including Carmen Damico, Walter Bonadio, Joe Borik, Herb Bittner, Jimmy Gormley, Joey Anania, Cheech Anania, John Ducouer and Johnny Jarris.